bitsnaps/grails3-primefaces-demo/README.md

 # Summary

-Example project for [grails3-primefaces](https://github.com/prominic/grails3-primefaces) plugin.
+Example project for [grails3-primefaces](https://github.com/promonic/grails3-primefaces) plugin.

 ## Dependencies

-This plugin was written and tested with Grails 3.3.3 and Java 8u131.
+This plugin was written and tested with Grails 3.3.6 and Java 8u181 and Groovy 2.5.1.

 ## Running the Example Interface